Discover how your science can make a difference by participating in research at Notre Dame.

-The benefits of participating in research as part of an undergraduate education are clear and undisputed.
-First and foremost, participation in research is the best way to understand the true nature of science and the scientific process.
-A research experience extends beyond simply working in a laboratory and also includes communicating the results of that research in presentations and writing.
-Engaging in research deepens and broadens a student's experience and knowledge in their chosen field while helping them develop problem-solving skills that all potential employers look for in their applicants.
-Active participation in undergraduate research is also an important element in a successful application to both graduate and medical school.
+Participating in research is an essential component of undergraduate education and the best way to master the scientific process.
+A research experience extends beyond the laboratory.
+It also includes communicating the results of that research in presentations and writing.
+Engaging in research deepens and broadens your experience in your chosen field while helping you develop problem-solving skills required by employers.
+Also, active participation in undergraduate research is significant for acceptance into graduate and medical school.

-Opportunities to participate in research extend beyond the academic year, through summer internship programs both at Notre Dame and throughout the nation.
-Many such programs are supported through the National Science Foundation’s Research Experience for Undergraduates.
-Notre Dame hosts several REU programs each year.
-During the summer you can devote yourself fully to your research endeavors, and make the kind of progress that can be difficult during the semester.
+Research opportunities extend beyond the academic year, through summer internship programs both at Notre Dame and beyond.
+Many programs are supported through the National Science Foundation’s Research Experience for Undergraduates.
+Notre Dame hosts several REU programs each summer, where you can devote yourself to your research endeavors.

 Each year, FURF allows undergraduate students to showcase the work they have done thus far in their academic careers, and it also provides the opportunity to learn about the resources available to them in order to get started in their research endeavors, regardless of the topic or discipline.

 COS-JAM highlights the achievements of undergraduate students conducting research in all disciplines of science.
 Students present their original scientific research in either an oral presentation or poster presentation.